alphacsc/alphacsc/README.md

 # alphacsc
-Convolution dictionary learning for noisy signals using αCSC
+Convolutional dictionary learning for noisy signals using αCSC